 • Includes detailed scaffolding on each page so students can work independently and have plenty of ideas to write about

 • Students illustrate each page to match their writing

 • Great for an author’s writing celebration around Halloween time!
 Have students vote on which Haunted House they would buy!

 Review and reinforce important math skills and strategies with fun Halloween themed task cards, perfect for 3rd graders or 4th grade students who need a little extra practice!

 • Graphing & Data Task Cards

 15 Halloween-themed graphic organizers for any fiction & nonfiction text!
 Use throughout the month of October and beyond!
 You will find that these graphic organizers quickly become an essential part of your ELA block.

 If you try any of these activities or resources in your classroom, let me know how it went!
 I’d love for you to tag me in any photos you share on Instagram!!
-Now, are you ready for some ideas to try in DECEMBER?
+Check out this blog post for 13 No-Prep Fall Activities.
+Or, are you ready for some ideas to try in December?
 Check out this blog post!